Karthik18v/calc-by-karthik/README.md

 ## **License** 📄

+## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use and modify the code as per the license terms.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.